-Read Arthur Riley book and write a three page introduction of who you are to be submitted on canvas prior the week intensive.
+Read Arthur Riley book and write a five page reflection paper how you, personally engaged with this text.
 Write about yourself as it pertains to contemplative rhythms, racial reconciliation, and interior examination using what you read in Riley's book.
 Please note, this is a class and we may know some in the class, we do not know everyone in the class.
 In other words, trust has not been built.
 This is not the place to share deeply personal, private, and sensitive narratives.
 What part of Riley's book had the most impact on you regarding why you are taking seminary classes and in your current ministry context (if one).
-Due 1/9/23
+Paper submitted to canvas Due 1/22/24